HariNarayanan777/ios-style-guide/README.md

 ## Ternary Operator

 Take advantage of the simplicity of the Ternary Operator, but don't get too complicated.
 Be nice to future programmers who will try to quickly understand your work.
 If it takes more then 2 seconds to understand the logic, use an if statement instead.
 Clarity > lines of code.

+Wrap long lines in parenthesis to improve clarity.

 **Example**